-Colour scheme files allow the user to save or import existing or customised sets of colours from the Attributes dialog's Colors pane.
+Colour scheme files allow the user to save or import existing or customised sets of colours from the Document Setting' Colors tab.
 Colour scheme files also record the text font and map font preferences.
 Often, choice of font and font size is connected to the choice of colour scheme.
 Saving additional information helps makes colour schemes more useful.

 Filename Extension: '.tbc'